KarimElSheikh/Santorini/README.md

 ## Features
 A fully-featured Santorini 2-player or vs-Computer game programmed using Java with simple but appreciable graphic assets, also featuring 3 levels of AI difficulty.

+The game is really fun to play either with the AI or a friend, so make sure to try it!

 ## Demo